tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 ### From Mock to Components Pipeline

-Based on this page the React componentization with Styled-Components and Composite components start.
+- Based on this page the React componentization with Styled-Components and Composite components start.
+- The mobile card scroller is a good example of taking a high skilled person in CSS and get things done fast to validate.
+After validated, go to styled-components